nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 As shown above, both `ParseAddClient` and `ParseAddProperty` classes have a similar core method called `parseCommand()` which is responsible for client or property detail extraction and validation.
 The rest of the methods in both classes are sub-methods of the `parseCommand()` method.

 Also, most of the sub-methods are used to perform validations on the extracted details.
-These methods are implemented via regex pattern checker.
+Most of them are implemented via regex pattern checker.

 - Client:
     - `checkForValidSingaporeContactNumber(String)`
     - `checkForValidEmail(String)`
     - `checkForBudgetNumberFormat(String)`
+    - `checkForDuplicateClient(ClientList, ArrayList<String>)`
 - Property:
     - `checkForValidSingaporeAddress(String)`
     - `checkForValidSingaporeLandedPropertyAddress(String)`
     - `checkForValidSingaporeBuildingAddress(String)`
     - `checkForPriceNumberFormat(String)`
+    - `checkForValidUnitType(String)`
+    - `checkForValidAddressFormatUnitTypeMatching(String, String)`
+    - `checkForDuplicateProperty(PropertyList, String)`
 - Common:
     - `checkForEmptyDetails(String)`: Checks for any missing essential details, non-essential detail such as optional email can be empty.